 Nonetheless, in the end, BigCommerce is fine with users who don’t put too much emphasis on blogging to attract the right customers.
 It is decent in the sense that it permits you to create the content and inbound marketing campaigns that can attract traffic to a site.

 Several SEO tools are built-in on WooCommerce.
-It enables users to sell unlimited products, both digital and physical, offer ratings and reviews, zoomable product images,upselling and cross-selling.
+It enables users to sell unlimited digital and physical products, offer ratings and reviews, zoomable product images, upselling and cross-selling.
 When integrating with WordPress, WooCommerce SEO becomes fairly solid from the content perspective as it accommodates with the robust content marketing system on WordPress.

 Merchants can design the templates of the blog posts to be more pretty and attractive, which result in more time spent on your site.
 Additionally, the platform generates sitemap.xml, bulk editing, and allows the use of canonical tags.

 WooCommerce heavily relies on plugins for its email campaign features, offering integration with extensions such as MailChimp to help users send personalized email campaigns at ease.
-You can also integrate your store with Amazon, eBay and Instagram for a fee but you will be able to run advertisements on social media for free.
+You can also integrate your store with Amazon, eBay and Instagram for a fee, but you can run advertisements on social media for free.

 Overall, WooCommerce’s marketing tools depend significantly on its add-ons and integrations.
 There are more advanced marketing eCommerce features if users are willing to pay for, such as one-click upsells, personalized products, importing/exporting your products with a CSV file, or subscriptions.

-Through this article, we hope to give you an overview of what features are available at hand on these platforms and which one you need to pay for.
+Through this article, we hope to give you an overview of what features are available on these platforms and which ones you need to pay for.
 Please feel free to contact us if you have any further questions.